 When police respond to a domestic dispute, their primary goal is to deescalate the situation as quickly as possible.
 Unfortunately, that sometimes means making an arrest without conducting a thorough investigation first.
-As such, charging decisions are often made by prosecutors without all the evidence.
+As such, prosecutors often make charging decisions without all of the evidence.

 If you’re facing domestic violence-related charges but you think the court failed to consider the situation from all angles, you may be wondering how to get your case dismissed.
 While there’s no way to guarantee dropped charges, there are several defenses that might apply to your case.